mapbox/asset-tracking/README.md

 4. Re-deploy via `pulumi up`.
 5. Update your IoTHarness `route.json` to include points that will fall into those geofences.
 6. Run your IoTHarness with `node index.js`.

+## Next Steps

+Now that you have built your infrastructure - here are a few things to try next.

+1. Open up the AWS Console and trace the data through Cloudwatch.
+Watch it from ingestion, through Kinesis into Lambda, and into Dynamo and S3.
+2. Create some new geofence tilesets via the Mapbox Datasets editor or upload your own.
+Update their properties and add that information to the stream via the stream processor.
+3. Experiment with adding [an SNS resource](https://www.pulumi.com/docs/aws/sns/) and updating your Lambda to funnel geofence status into the service.
+4. Alter the scale - most of these services are scalable by default (IoT Core, API Gateway, Dynamo).
+If you want to try and scale this further, change the number of Kinesis shards and/or adjust the Lambda batch size.
+This will help you with processing more records and keep from developing a backlog of items.

 ## Built With